marcoshsq/The_Self-taught_Data_Scientist/README.md

 To build this curriculum I've consulted different sources which can be found in the ``References`` section at the end of this ``README`` page.

 An important note, data science is math, period.
 Therefore, when researching what would be the best approaches and content/courses to learn mathematics and statistics following the philosophy of this curriculum, I came to the conclusion that it would be better to study statistics at a traditional institution, so courses related to mathematics here are fixation and reinforcement courses, along with great books that have been recommended to me.
-And can be found at the end of this repository in a specific section.

 By my estimates, adding up the estimated hours of courses, projects, books, articles and other supplementary materials (that is not accounted for here), I believe that this whole curriculum should be around 4000 hours, so with a weekly effort of 20 hours it's possible to finish it in four years... look how cool. (ﾉ◕ヮ◕)ﾉ ヽ(^◇^*)/